Saudi Arabia: New Personal Data Protection Law - What you need to know

 - the right to access personal data (Article 4(2) of the PDPL);

-- the right to not have personal data processed, or the purpose of processing his/her personal data changed, without his/her consent (Article 5(1) of the PDPL);
+- the right to not have personal data processed, or the purpose of processing their personal data changed, without their express consent (Article 5(1) of the PDPL);

 - the right to withdraw consent at any time (Article 5(2) of the PDPL); and

-- the right to make any complaints arising from breaches of the PDPL and executive regulations to the competent authority (Article 34 of the PDPL).
+- the right to make any complaints arising from breaches of the PDPL and the Regulations to the competent authority (Article 34 of the PDPL).

-Furthermore, Article 40 of the PDPL notes that damages are available to data subjects for material and non-material loss in relation to breaches of the PDPL and/or the executive regulations.
+Furthermore, Article 40 of the PDPL notes that damages are available to data subjects for material and non-material loss in relation to breaches of the PDPL and/or the Regulations.

 Security and incident response measures